FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 Default-enabled regional adblock lists operate in Standard blocking mode.
 This means that Brave will not apply network-level blocking to first-party requests and ads.
 Historically, a lot of default-enabled regional lists used to operate in Aggressive blocking mode; we are working on transitioning them over to Standard mode.
 We plan to offer a [toggle in settings](https://github.com/brave/brave-browser/issues/40870) that users can enable to get back the legacy behavior.

-Optional and custom lists always operate in Aggressive blocking mode.
+Optional and custom lists and filters always operate in Aggressive blocking mode.

 ### Pre-roll and mid-roll ads